spsaucier/parenting-biblically/content/lessons/2016-07-07-prerequisite-relationships.md

 6. When you are angry at your spouse, what is your usual reaction or behavior then?
 7. Do you remember your parents having conflict when you were young?
 Were you worried about them splitting up?
 How did that make you feel?
 8. How & why does child-centered parenting potentially yield poor results?
+9. How do you resolve issues about which you do not agree?

 ## Homework: